F. W. Murnau: Hollywood

-Murnau emigrated to Hollywood in 1926, where he joined the Fox Studio and made Sunrise: A Song of Two Humans (1927), a movie often cited by scholars as one of the greatest of all time.
+Murnau immigrated to Hollywood in 1926, where he joined the Fox Studio and made Sunrise: A Song of Two Humans (1927), a movie often cited by scholars as one of the greatest of all time.
 Released in the Fox Movietone sound-on-film system (music and sound effects only), Sunrise was not a financial success, but received several Oscars at the very first Academy Awards ceremony in 1929.
 In winning the Academy Award for Unique and Artistic Production it shared what is now the Best Picture award with the movie Wings.
 The first Academy Award for Best Actress went to Janet Gaynor for this and two other films that year; afterward, each award was limited to work in a single film.
 In spite of this, Murnau was financially well off, and purchased a farm in Oregon.

 Murnau's next two films, the (now lost) 4 Devils (1928) and City Girl (1930), were modified to adapt to the new era of sound film and were not well received.
 Their poor receptions disillusioned Murnau, and he quit Fox to journey for a while in the South Pacific.